Actively Recruiting

 You may qualify if you...

-- Adenocarcinoma of the prostate
+- Diagnosed with adenocarcinoma of the prostate.

-- Age 18 years or older
+- Are 18 years of age or older.

 You will not qualify if you...

-- Serum testosterone level above 50 ng/ml or 1.7 nmol/l
+- Serum testosterone level above 50 ng/ml or 1.7 nmol/l.

-- More than 3 progressive or new metastatic lesions and/or local recurrence
+- More than 3 progressive or new metastatic lesions and/or local recurrence.

-- Evidence of PSMA-negative disease
+- Presence of PSMA-negative disease.

 AI-Screening